-This Blueberry Cobbler Bread is loaded with blueberry flavor and topped with a perfect crumble/cobbler topping!
+This Blueberry Cobbler Bread is loaded with fresh pureed blueberries and topped with a perfect crumble/cobbler topping!
 It’s an easy on-the-go snack or a sweet simple dessert – you decide!

 I mean, peach cobbler bread?
 BOOM!

 Prep your tools.
 Preheat oven to 350°.
 Spray a 9×5 inch loaf pan with cooking spray.
 Line the pan with a strip of parchment the width of the pan long enough to hang over the sides a bit.
 Spray parchment with cooking spray.
 Set aside.

 Combine the dry ingredients.
 In the bowl of a stand mixer combine the first five ingredients (flour, brown sugar, baking powder, baking soda, and salt.)
 Stir until mixed together evenly.

 Mix wet ingredients.
 In a medium-sized bowl combine the blueberry puree, melted butter, eggs and vanilla.
 Whisk together until smooth.

 Combine.
 Pour the blueberry mixture into the dry mixture and mix on low until batter forms, scraping the sides as necessary.
 Batter will be purple!

 Make the crumble topping.
 Combine all the Crumble ingredients together with a pastry cutter or fork.
 You can even use you hands to create large-sized “crumb topping” if desired.

 Sprinkle this over top of your batter.
 Go nuts with the topping, I say.